JumpStarter: Human-AI Planning with Task-Structured Context Curation: Abstract

 \section{Abstract}

-Human-AI planning for complex goals remains challenging with current large language models (LLMs), which rely on linear chat histories and simplistic memory mechanisms.
-Despite advances in long-context prompting, users still manually manage information, leading to a high cognitive burden.
-Hence, we propose \textit{JumpStarter}, a system that enables LLMs to collaborate with humans on complex goals by dynamically decomposing tasks to help users manage context.
-We specifically introduce \textit{task-structured context curation}, a novel framework that breaks down a user’s goal into a hierarchy of actionable subtasks, and scopes context to localized decision points, enabling finer-grained personalization and reuse.
-The framework is realized through three core mechanisms: context elicitation, selection, and reuse.
-We demonstrate that \textit{task-structured context curation} significantly improves plan quality by 16\% over ablations.
-Our user study shows that \textit{JumpStarter} helped users generate plans with 79\% higher quality compared to ChatGPT.\footnote{We will release the code upon publication.}
+Human-AI collaboration on complex planning goals is bottlenecked by how LLM interfaces handle context: users must manually curate and re-surface relevant information across long and unstructured chat histories.
+Despite advances in long-context prompting and memory-augmented retrieval, this burden remains unresolved: users still have to identify and supply the right context at each decision point, regardless of how much the model can store or surface.
+We propose \textit{JumpStarter}, a system that enables LLMs to collaborate with humans on complex goals by dynamically decomposing tasks to help users manage context.
+We specifically introduce \textit{task-structured context curation}, a framework that breaks down a user's goal into a hierarchy of actionable subtasks and scopes context to localized decision points, enabling finer-grained personalization and reuse.
+The framework is realized through three core mechanisms: \textit{context elicitation}, \textit{selection}, and \textit{reuse}.
+In a within-subjects user study, plans produced with \textit{JumpStarter} were rated substantially higher in quality than those produced with ChatGPT.
+A complementary automatic simulation study shows that \textit{JumpStarter} consistently outperforms ChatGPT baselines, planning and memory agents, and workflow ablations.
+These findings show that effective human-AI planning depends not on the volume of context provided, but on attaching the right context to the right subtask at the right time.